cosmos/gaia/docs/hub-tutorials/join-mainnet.md

 pruning-interval = "10"
 ```

-Passing a flag when starting `gaia` will always override settings in the `app.toml` file, if you would like to change your node to the `everything` mode then you can pass the `---pruning everything` flag when you call `gaiad start`.
+Passing a flag when starting `gaia` will always override settings in the `app.toml` file.
+To change the node's pruning setting to `everything` mode then pass the `---pruning everything` flag when running `gaiad start`.

-> **Note**: When you are pruning state it will not be possible to query the heights that are not in the node's store.
+> **Note**: If running the node with pruned state, it will not be possible to query the heights that are not in the node's store.

 ### REST API